 direction property.
 Again, there are Unicode control characters you could

-use to achieve the same result, but because they create states with invisible boundaries this is
+use to achieve the same result, but because they create states with invisible boundaries this is not recommended.

 The example in the picture shows Hebrew text as ordered in memory.
 You can use the

 Unicode provides special, invisible formatting codes to build on or override the outcome of the bidirectional algorithm in plain text, in the same way as the SVG markup described in this tutorial.